 Though the app has brought many people together – creating a sense of community and belonging in an otherwise isolated time – it has serious faults.
 Fake news and online bullying aren’t unique to Clubhouse.
 Still, it is a problem they are continually coming up against because of the nature of undocumented and unmoderated content that is allowed to exist on the app.

-Unfortunately, abuse has become part and parcel of the online experience.
+Abuse has become part of the online experience.
 Clubhouse discourages recording live conversations or screenshotting rooms to repost on other platforms.
 However, due to the app’s audio-first nature, there is no way of keeping a record of what people say to hold them accountable.
 The lack of saved content is particularly worrying as there have been many conversations about the increase in misinformation, particularly dubious claims about the COVID-19 vaccine.

 Their increased accessibility adds to the dehumanisation: we cannot hide if we’re live on audio-first platforms.
 It becomes difficult to know when abuse is coming, avoid it and protect yourself.

 Audio apps are now having to become innovative with the ways that they make their platforms safe.
-The tools used for moderation on social media centre text rather than speech; thus, the moderation technology is lagging.
+The tools used for moderation on social media centre on text rather than speech.
 Clubhouse has implemented mute and block options, while Twitter Spaces is toying with live transcriptions to flag inappropriate content.
-So far, nothing has proven successful, and there remains a significant failure on the part of social media companies to protect their users in general but specifically on audio platforms.
+So far, nothing has proven entirely successful, and there remains a significant failure on the part of social media companies to protect their users in general but specifically on audio platforms.

 Since the success of Clubhouse, there have been more developments in the world of audio.
 Discord, an audio platform for gamers with 100 million users, has expanded its audiences to everyone.
 Changing its tagline to ‘your place to talk’, the reimagined platform advertises itself as a space that allows users to communicate with people “whether you’re part of a school club, gaming group or worldwide art community”.
-Twitter has introduced Twitter Spaces, which emulates Clubhouse but on your timeline, and even Instagram are launching four-person maximum Live Rooms on their platform, inspired by Clubhouse.
+Twitter Spaces emulates Clubhouse but on your timeline, and Instagram are launching four-person Live Rooms, inspired by audio apps.